translate/pootle/docs/server/commands.rst

 .. _commands#running_in_cron:

-Running commands in cron
+Running Commands in cron
 ------------------------

 If you want to schedule certain actions on your Pootle server, using management commands with cron might be a solution.

 The management commands can perform certain batch commands which you might want to have executed periodically without user intervention.